ukoloff/win-ca/README.md

 > rather than relying on the system's trust store...
 > [Read more][node/4175]

-It's very strange behavour under any OS, but Windows differs from most of them by having its own trust store, fully incompatible with [OpenSSL].
+It's somewhat non-intuitive under any OS, but Windows differs from most of them by having its own trust store, fully incompatible with [OpenSSL].